-- 1. Sunday practices and rehearsals may be approved if the scheduled activity is to occur on the following day, or because of special circumstances. (ie: Football playoffs, etc.) - 2.
+- 1. Sunday practices and rehearsals may be approved if the scheduled activity is to occur on the following day, or because of special circumstances. i.e., Football playoffs, etc.) - 2.
 Sunday practices, rehearsals, etc., are to be voluntary. - 3.
 Approved Sunday activities are limited between the hours of 1:00 and 5:00 p.m. and are not to exceed one and a half hours in length. - 4.
 All Wednesday school activities are to be concluded by 6:30 p.m. - 5.
-Any unusual circumstances and exceptions deemed necessary are to be approved by an administrator.
+Any unusual circumstances and exceptions to these rules are to be approved by an administrator.